 - Course responsible: Jonas Skeppstedt

 - Literature: Jonas Skeppstedt/Christian Söderberg: Writing Efficient C Code.
 For more information about the course book, see its site here.
+The book may still be available at KFS but all distribution will be moved to print-on-demand through Amazon (for a European site, it is printed in Europe and the German site has free shipping to Sweden starting at EUR 39).

 - Kursombud: TBD.